Discovering MCP Servers

 | Open Data | US Census, World Bank, SEC EDGAR |

-Connecting an Integration
+Connecting an MCP Server

-When you find a service you want to use:
+When you find a server you want:

 - Complete the credential flow:

-Connecting a Remote MCP Server
+Adding a Remote MCP URL

 - Enter the server's MCP URL